LinuxAtDuke/Intro-To-Linux/README.md

 **NFS**

-*N*etwork *F*ile *S*ystem - NFS is a protocol which allows remote file storage to be available (mounted) on another machine.
+NFS (Network File System)  is a protocol which allows remote file storage to be available (mounted) on another machine.
 Most Linux servers use NFS for home directories and many of their storage options.

 **Disk Usage & Quotas**